Macmilan24/Icog-Labs-Task1/README.md

   - This function inserts element `$x` into a sorted `$list`.
   - It recursively inserts `$x` into the list according to their value by using `<=`.
-  - The list is structured as space-separated elements without explicit `Cons` constructor.

 - **`insertion-sort-prepared $list`:**